Oenarion/CDMO-Project/README.md

 # CDMO-Project
-A repository for the Combinatorial Decision Making and Optimization project done during the master's degree in Artificial Intelligence
+A repository for the Combinatorial Decision Making and Optimization project done during the master's degree in Artificial Intelligence.

 The authors of this project are: Caroli Giacomo, Galfano Lorenzo and Torzi Luca.

 ## How to create the docker